 Speaking of noise, one of the best advice we can give you is to actually speak in a lower register than your usual voice.
 This has two benefits.
 One – chances are that everyone in the meeting is using headphones.
 Speaking loudly or shrilly will amplify that sound and make for an unpleasant experience for the listener.
 Two – A lower register can sometimes automatically slow the speaking speed marginally, especially if you’re actively trying to modulate your voice.
 And, speaking slowly and clearly is key to a successful online presentation as voice breakups and clarity are some of the biggest issues of remote presentations.

 - Invest in Equipment

 Not exactly etiquette, but if you’re constantly breaking up due to bad internet, have an unclear microphone, or bad camera quality, it detracts from your presentation as the audience will fixate on those issues rather than what you’re communicating.
-If possible, get better equipment that can handle the requirements of remote working better, such as higher quality headphones or mics, or a device with a decent camera.
+If possible, consider upgrading your internet connection or get better equipment that can handle the requirements of remote working better, such as higher quality headphones or mics, or a device with a decent camera.

 With these low-hanging fruits plucked, now let’s talk of the finer points of the remote presentation itself.

 It is important to change your approach according to the context of a remote presentation, and the outcome you are trying to achieve

 Here are some tips to keep in mind when designing your remote presentation slides

 - Pace and Structuring

 When creating slides for a virtual presentation, it is important to keep the audience engaged.
 But you can’t do that solely through your personality and stage presence as in the case of in-person meetings.
 Instead, pick up the pace of your presentations.
 Rather than including a lot of information in a single slide, break it up and make a longer presentation that presents one slide for a shorter amount of time.
 This means that there will be frequent on-screen changes for the audience to engage with, and avoid monotony.